Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Memory

-\paragraph{Structure-aware retrieval} Structure-aware retrieval leverages the organization of memory, such as graph connectivity and episodic relationships, to retrieve information that is contextually linked to the query rather than merely similar in content.
-Such methods are often implemented in hierarchical or hybrid modes, where an initial retrieval of entities, topics, or relations guides subsequent retrieval of detailed memory units \citep{jimenez2024hipporag,gutierrez2025rag}, potentially augmented with graph-based techniques such as Personalized PageRank (PPR; \citealp{bahmani2010fast}).
-For instance, AriGraph \citep{anokhin2024arigraph} first retrieves semantically relevant relational triplets and then, conditioned on these triplets, retrieves the most relevant episodic memories.
-Zep \citep{rasmussen2025zep} combines semantic search with graph-structured signals, such as episode-mention frequency and node-distance scoring, to identify contextually relevant conversational episodes within its temporal memory graph.
-Other approaches enhance structure-aware retrieval with adaptive routing or self-reflection.
-MemGAS \citep{xu2025towards} computes multi-granularity semantic similarities and integrates them using an entropy-based router, then applies PPR over a dynamically maintained association graph to retrieve structurally coherent memory units.
-AssoMem \citep{zhang2025assomem} performs associative retrieval by selecting clue nodes and linked utterances, followed by a multi-signal ranking procedure that fuses relevance, graph-based importance, and temporal alignment through a mutual-information–driven fusion strategy.
-By explicitly modeling the structural dependencies among memory units, structure-aware retrieval provides richer contextual grounding and improves the coverage of long-range or implicit user preferences.
+\paragraph{Structure-aware retrieval} Structure-aware retrieval accesses memory by explicitly exploiting graph, hierarchy, or episodic relations, rather than relying on content similarity alone.
+These methods often operate hierarchically, where the retrieval of entities, topics, or relations guides subsequent access to detailed memory units \citep{jimenez2024hipporag,gutierrez2025rag}, sometimes with graph-based techniques such as Personalized PageRank (PPR; \citealp{bahmani2010fast}).
+For example, AriGraph \citep{anokhin2024arigraph} retrieves relational triplets before retrieving relevant episodic memories, while Zep \citep{rasmussen2025zep} combines semantic search with graph-structured signals such as episode frequency and node distance.
+More adaptive variants include MemGAS \citep{xu2025towards}, which combines entropy-based routing with PPR over an association graph, and AssoMem \citep{zhang2025assomem}, which performs multi-signal ranking over clue nodes and linked utterances.
+By modeling dependencies among memory units explicitly, structure-aware retrieval better captures long-range and implicit user preferences.